Unifying Entropy Regularization in Optimal Control: From and Back to Classical Objectives via Iterated Soft Policies and Path Integral Solutions: Conclusion

 \section{Conclusion}

-This paper has presented a unified perspective on stochastic optimal control by introducing a central KL-regularized problem that serves as a generative core for various control formulations.
-By treating both policies and transition kernels as decision variables, and by separating their KL penalties with independently chosen weights, we obtained a strict generalization of the standard trajectory-level KL-regularization commonly used in probabilistic, entropy-regularized, and risk-sensitive control.

-Within this general formulation, classical problems such as SOC and RSOC, along with their policy-regularized counterparts SP-SOC and SP-RSOC, emerge from different structural restrictions.
-The Majorization-Minimization interpretation provides a principled foundation for viewing these regularized formulations as tractable surrogates that majorize the original control objectives, guaranteeing descent.

-A key insight from our analysis is that regularization of the transition kernels and policies need not be equivalent.
-Put differently the convergence rate of the fixed-point iteration and risk parameter of the corresponding RSOC problem need not be synchronised.
-Our analysis also shows that in case they are synchronised, the associated Risk Seeking Soft-Policy RSOC problem exhibits favourable computational properties, including linear Bellman equations, path integral solutions, and compositionality.
+This paper consolidated several optimal-control formulations through a single Central KL-regularized Optimal Control (C-KLR-OC) problem in which the policy and transition KL penalties are separated and weighted independently.
+From this umbrella formulation, SOC, RSOC, SP-SOC, and SP-RSOC arise as structural restrictions, and the soft-policy formulations act as surrogates yielding descent-guaranteeing iterations on the classical objectives.
+A key insight is that the policy and transition regularisations need not be equivalent.
+Put differently, the convergence rate of the soft-policy fixed-point iteration and the risk parameter of the corresponding RSOC need not be synchronised.
+When they are, the resulting S-SP-RSOC exhibits favourable computational properties including linear Bellman operator, path-integral solution, and compositionality, showing this harmony to be mathematically necessary, not incidental, for these properties to hold simultaneously beyond previously known settings.

-In future work we will explore how allowing the regularization weights to vary with time yields new problem classes, enriching the family of standard stochastic control formulations beyond the usual time-homogeneous cases.
-These time-varying formulations provide finer control over policy and transition regularization throughout the horizon, enabling more flexible and adaptive control strategies while maintaining the structural benefits of the unified framework.
-Other directions could include (i) shifting from soft regularization to hard regularization by introduction of a hard constraint on the KL policy discrepancy, and, (ii) integration of the notion of partial observability into the general framework.
-Future practical work could explore how to exploit these insights for improved algorithmic development in many applications areas that require efficient solution of optimal control problems.
+Our future work will explore non-constant regularization weights $\lambda^P,\lambda^S$ for finer control; replacing soft regularization by hard KL constraints; integrating partial observability; and translating these structural insights into practical algorithms.